spmallette/java-dse-driver/manual/logging/README.md

 ### Setup

-DataStax Java driver uses the popular [SLF4J](http://www.slf4j.org) library to emit log messages; SLF4J has the advantage of providing a logging API that is entirely decoupled from concrete implementations, letting client applications free to seamlessly connect SLF4J to their preferred logging backend.
+The driver uses the popular [SLF4J](http://www.slf4j.org) library to emit log messages;
+SLF4J has the advantage of providing a logging API that is entirely decoupled from concrete implementations, letting client applications free to seamlessly connect SLF4J to their preferred logging backend.